aannasw/movies-capstone/README.md

 And finally, lacking any other way of getting movie financial data from IMDb, I wrote a scraper in R that collects the financial info for a pre-cleaned, pre-filtered dataset.
 Since this data isn't consistently available on IMDb, they have not designated very specific html/xml formatting for this data and as a result, the data still downloads as a chunk.
 Further `gsub` and `substring` magic is required to extract the 'Opening Weekend:', 'Gross:' and 'Budget:' numbers from the text chunk.

 See `IMDb scraper.R` for more info.

+#### 6. Box Office Mojo Scraper

+Box Office Mojo contains a few key pieces of data that aren't available consistently on IMDb - namely, opening weekend box office, daily collections, # of screens released, and best of all, inflation-adjusted opening weekend numbers and the flexibility to set the year you'd like to track against i.e. 2005 opening weekend numbers in today's dollars.

+The process I used to get and clean this data involved multiple passes in R and a lot of relying on Excel and Excel formulas for a few cheats here and there, so a clear workflow isn't currently available for me to upload here.
+Stay tuned.

+### Thoughts and next steps
+If you've read this far, thank you for visiting and I hope you enjoy the visualizations and analysis.
+Feel free to initiate a conversation or send me your suggestions / comments / struggles with getting IMDb data via my website http://artiannaswamy.com